tingwai/logitech-g600-linux/README.md

 # Logitech G600 on Linux

 Utility program for binding actions to keys on the Logitech G600 gaming mouse.
-Supports 16 keys and the G-shift button for a total of 32 fast shortcuts.
+Supports 16 keys and the G-shift button for a total of 32 fast shortcuts. `g600.py` can be configured to set program specific bindings.

 Before running this program open the Logitech Gaming Software on a Windows or Mac OS machine.
 Assign the three basic mouse buttons to their standard functions.
 The G-shift button should be assigned to the G-shift function.
 All the remaining buttons (scroll left, scroll right, G7, ...
 G20) should be set to emulate (unique) keyboard keys (but not modifier keys).

 ## Usage

 1. Clone this repository.
-2. Open `g600.cpp` and fill in the commands for the keys.
+2. Open `g600.py` and fill in the commands for the keys.
+    * Set default bindings in `DEFAULT_BINDINGS`
+    * Set program specific bindings in `CUSTOM_BINDINGS`
 3. Compile with `g++ g600.cpp -o g600`.
 4. Run with `sudo ./g600`.